 - Baseboard heaters

-Many permanently installed appliances, such as kitchen vent hoods, dishwashers, and water heaters also don't require junction boxes.
-In many of these cases, if the cables serving the units will be exposed or run outside of a wall, ceiling or floor cavity, the exposed portion of the cable must be a metal armored cable rather than standard non-metallic cable.
+Many permanently installed appliances, such as kitchen vent hoods, dishwashers, and hot water heaters also don't require junction boxes.
+In many of these cases, if the cables serving the units will be exposed or run outside of a wall, ceiling, or floor cavity, the exposed portion of the cable must be a metal armored cable (or wiring run inside flexible metal conduit) rather than standard non-metallic (NM) cable.

 Always Clamp Cables